 SECTION 4.
 Wait List.

 SECTION 4.1.
 Lottery positions and waiting list positions will not be secured from year to year.
-Those offered the opportunity to enroll from the waiting list will have [three] days to complete the enrollment process before the opening will be offered to the next student on the waiting list.
+Those offered the opportunity to enroll from the waiting list will have three days to complete the enrollment process before the opening will be offered to the next student on the waiting list.

 SECTION 4.2.
 It is the responsibility of the parent or guardian of the wait listed student to provide updated contact information including a phone number and address, and an email if possible.